 - He held multiple national and international boxing titles before starting a local boxing academy in 2003 and retiring in 2014

-- Fitzroy runs a program for children with Big Brothers Big Sisters, speaks to youth about bullying and fire safety and volunteers at countless organizations in the community
+- Fitzroy runs a program for children, speaks to youth about bullying and fire safety and volunteers at countless organizations in the community

 - He was awarded the Canada 150 Sesquicentennial Award and recognized in the Waterloo County Hall of Fame for his work on youth engagement